Home>Academics>At a glance

 This programme combines the complementary expertise of both institutions: Sciences Po's training in humanities and social sciences and the École du Louvre's training in art history and museology.

-Learn more about the programmes and specific admission requirements (in French)
+Learn more about the programme and its specific admission requirements (in French).

 Sciences Po - King’s College London

-Learn more about the programmes and specific admission requirements.
+Learn more about the programme and its specific admission requirements.

 Section #phd